gergo-kbd/web-scraping-calories/README.md

-# USDA Food Query – A Python Wrapper for the USDA FoodData Central API
+# USDA and Open Food Facts Query

 This project provides a simple object-oriented Python wrapper for the [USDA FoodData Central API](https://fdc.nal.usda.gov/api-key-signup.html), allowing you to search for foods and retrieve basic nutritional information.